qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 functionalities (see figure_composer_5_ b):

 * Here you can define color and outline width for the element frame, set a background color and opacity for the picture.
-The :guilabel:`Position` button opens the :guilabel:`Set items position` dialog and allows to set the map canvas position using reference points or coordinates.
+The **[Position]** button opens the :guilabel:`Set items position` dialog and allows to set the map canvas position using reference points or coordinates.
 Furthermore you can select or unselect to display the element frame with the
-  |checkbox| Show frame checkbox.
+  |checkbox| :guilabel:`Show frame` checkbox.

+.. index:: Map_Legend

-Legend item tab --- General, Legend items and Item option dialog
+Legend item tab \- General, Legend items and Item option dialog
 ****************************************************************

-To add a map legend, click the |mActionAddLegend| :guilabel:`Add new legend` icon, place the element with the left mouse button on the print composer canvas and position and customize their appearance in the legend item tab.
+To add a map legend, click the |mActionAddLegend| :sup:`Add new legend` icon, place the element with the left mouse button on the print composer canvas and position and customize their appearance in the legend item tab.